 Visual merchandisers who are self-employed also need small business management skills.

-- often work regular business hours if they are employed by a retail store, but may work irregular hours if they are working on contract
+- usually work regular business hours if they are employed by a retail store, but may work shorter hours if they are contractors

 What's the job really like?

 What do you do as a visual merchandiser?